 Now, to a degree, this is true.
 One would be a fool to deny that there are hyper-successful men at the top of society hold many of the levers of power and have done for time immemorial.
 Issues arise when we make the mental leap to the belief the power and influence wielded by this tiny group of men represent the entire structure of western civilisation.
 Just some cursory glances around us and it becomes clear to see that these days this notion is fanciful.
 Power and influence are spread proportionately more so between the genders than the dominant cultural influencers in the west would have us believe.
 I’d even go so far to say that the tables have in the main turned in favour of the feminine.
 In and of itself, this is not an issue, our concern should lie with who it is turning the tables, with what aspirations, and at what cost.
 I’ll expand further on this point in a moment.

-First, I’d like to state I am a father of twin boys aged 15 and a daughter aged 11, and I am writing this article (and others) out of an acute concern for the current state of affairs with regards to gender relations and how the resulting conflict may influence my children and others on their journey to adulthood.
+First, I’d like to state I am a father of twin boys aged 15 and a daughter aged 11, and I am writing this article (and others) out of acute concern for the current state of affairs with regards to gender relations and how the resulting conflict may influence my children and others on their journey to adulthood.

-For my daughter, I am concerned about the negative impact of pernicious third wave feminist ideology, I refer to as ‘gender feminism’, which has gained significant influence over the cultural narrative.
+For my daughter, I am concerned about the negative impact of pernicious third-wave feminist ideology, which I refer to as ‘gender feminism’, which has gained significant influence over the cultural narrative.
 An ideology that on the one hand, encourages a victim mindset in girls and on the other ‘empowers’ them to believe they are the primary gender and also of the need to end the ‘tyranny’ of inequality forced upon them by the patriarchy.
 For my boys, as they grow towards manhood, I am anxious about the consequences of the increasingly hostile attitude towards masculinity, generated and perpetuated by this particular ideology.

 Cultural Hegemony and the ‘War of Position’